 How to Use a CBD Suppository

-Avoid slippage by clenching the muscles of the buttocks together, and flex the anus’ inner muscles for up to four seconds.
+Avoid slippage by clenching the buttocks’ muscles together and flexing the anus’ inner muscles for four seconds.
 Remain lying sideways for up to three minutes.
-Please note, fluid will leak from your rectum for a few hours.
+Please note, fluid will leak from the rectum for a few hours.
 As a result, experts recommend inserting it before bed.

 It is a similar situation when inserting a CBD suppository into the vagina.
-Cleanse the vagina thoroughly before insertion.
-You have a couple of options when it comes to assuming the right position.
-Choice A involves lying on your back with your knees bent.
-Door #2 requires standing with your knees bent and feet a couple of inches apart.
+You have a couple of options for assuming the right position.
+One method involves lying on your back with your knees bent.
+The other option requires standing with your knees bent and feet a couple of inches apart.

 What Does the Science Say About CBD Suppositories?

-As the entire cannabinoid family exhibits similar phytochemical properties to THC, it isn’t a stretch to suggest that rectal administration isn’t an effective method of using CBD.
+The entire cannabinoid family exhibits similar phytochemical properties to THC.
+Therefore, it isn’t a stretch to suggest that rectal administration is not an effective use of CBD.
 While the THC-HS extract has excellent bioavailability, it bears no relation to THC or any other cannabinoid.

-However, there is some anecdotal evidence in favor of suppositories; at least among those brave enough to try one!
+However, there is some anecdotal evidence in favor of suppositories.
 In reality, not everyone will have the same response because it depends on your ECS and the condition you are trying to treat.
-Some women have used CBD suppositories for period pain, only to find that it helps reduce pain during sex rather than alleviating period pain!
+Some women have used CBD suppositories for period pain.
+They often find that it helps reduce pain during sex rather than alleviating period pain.